Is an ADU a good investment?

 How much value does an ADU add to my property?

-That depends on the type of ADU you build.
+This figure will also depends on the type of ADU you build.
 A detached ADU adds the most value to your property, with an attached ADU coming in as the second-best option.

 Homeowners considering a garage conversion are often worried about their property losing value since they’ll be losing valuable storage or parking space, but after helping over 300 homeowners complete their ADU projects, we have never seen a property lose value after building an ADU.